oSoWoSo/disroot-howto/pages/02.tutorials/01.User/01.Account/01.Administration/03.questions/docs.en.md

 ![](en/dashboard_questions.png)

 In case you forget/lose your password, you can reset it without Admins intervention by setting the security questions first.
-To do it, click on this option.
+To do it, clic on this option.

 The proccess is pretty simple.

-- Click on ***Setup Security Questions***.
+- clic on ***Setup Security Questions***.

  ![](en/sec_qs_01.png)